twoslashes/twoslash/docs/refs/options.md

 ### `noErrorValidation`

-Disable error validation, the errors will still be rendered but TwoSlash will not throw to guard against errors in the code.
+Disable error validation, the errors will still be rendered but Twoslash will not throw to guard against errors in the code.

 ### `keepNotations`

-Tell TwoSlash to not remove any notations, and keep the original code untouched.
+Tell Twoslash to not remove any notations, and keep the original code untouched.
 The `nodes` will have the position information of the original code.
 Useful for better source mapping combing with `meta.removals`.

 ```ts twoslash
 // @keepNotations